Afternote/snipd/README.md

 - The first step would be to highlight the required text from the pdf/website.
 For images and links, an option to add the selected item to collection is available.
-- After selecting the text, rightt click and select <b>"Add Selected Text to Collection"</b>.
-A Popup will appear from where you can click on "save snippet".
-This will save the Highlight to your central page.
+- After selecting the text, click on the extension button and a pop-up will appear with the following options.
 ![](./assets/popupSS.png)

 - On clicking the central page, you will be led to the page where all the text,images,links and notes are saved.